marko-teovanovic/python/README.md

 # python
-On the course i completed, in cooperation with Vidoje Zeljic (space for link of his profile), I learnet the following abouth python:
+On the course i completed, in cooperation with Vidoje Zeljic (space for link of his profile), I learned the following about python:

-Introduction to Python and installation of Python and all necessary thing to work.
+Introduction to Python and installation of Python and all necessary programs and ad-ons to work.
 Variables:
 ```message = "Python course!"
 print(message)```